 Sharing our experiences can help us understand each other and the landscape.
 It can clue us into what is needed if we’re to build a school district that is anti-racist in practice.
 A district that has genuine acceptance, respect, and love for all people as a recognizable part of its identity.

 Initially our plan was to create a physical exhibit using the stories collected.
-When the pandemic began and schools went remote in March 2020, we pressed pause on the project, and in January 2021 we decided to transfer the exhibit to a digital platform.
-We’re using a private Instagram account to house the stories (soft launch planned for early May), which are paired with associated themes* and which we’re posting in batches rather than all at once.
-Additionally, we’re working with consultants to develop a guide to help educators/caregivers engage with kids and one another on the topics and themes of the stories, and we will convene facilitated conversations across NPS in the months to come.
+When the pandemic began and schools went remote in March 2020, we pressed pause on the project, and in January 2021 we decided to use a private Instagram account to house the stories, which are paired with associated themes.*

 *A note about our story themes: After receiving the first 30 stories, the REAL coordinating committee grouped them into broad categories, or themes.
 Next, students from the JFK Students of Color Alliance (SOCA) read each story, weighed in on the themes, and identified sub-themes.
 They submitted (and categorized) additional stories as well and had the opportunity to add their own themes.